saphire-gamez/EducationEDUe.github.io/README.md

-# Gamehub
+# EducationEDUe
-This website is for... educational purposes...
+This website is for education.
+Period